DJ5harma/WebRTCPeerVideoCallApp/Readme.md

 - Go to a specific room with a username and connect with your friend in a p2p Video call.
 - Drag and resize your and your friend's live-video.

+(I felt like explaining the whole theory (what I know atleast) down below cause.... why not?)

 # Concept behind WebRTC as I currently understand:

 ### In summary, we're directly connecting two client machines by exchanging their Public IP addresses to save bandwidth, power and time that would have been there due to an intermediary server.